At a Glance: Best Budget AR-15 Rifle

 Therefore, even if you initially purchase a low-cost AR15 as your first rifle, over time, you’ll have endless opportunities to personalize the look, feel, and performance of it, tailoring the rifle to suit your specific preferences and needs.
 The only downside to this is that customization can become a very costly hobby.

-What To Look For In A Budget AR15
+What To Look For in a Cheap AR-15

-Even budget AR15s are significant investments, therefore there are certain things to consider before purchasing one.
+Even AR15 is a significant investment.
 In general, you should look for all of the following features in your new rifle.

 - A lightweight, mid-length chrome-lined barrel

-- Either a quality plastic drop-in handguard or a basic freefloat one
+- Either a quality plastic drop-in handguard or a basic free-float

 - A standard trigger or something close to it like the BCM PNT or ALG ACT